Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Introduction and Background

+Studying these parameters assists model builders in further development of transformer-based models and provides reference data for reducing the environmental challenges imposed by AI models.
+Our work does not directly measure carbon emissions, but rather supports future estimation efforts by providing energy consumption data that can be combined with region-specific electricity carbon intensity factors.

-Our experimental results reveal significant differences in training efficiency and energy consumption across different attention mechanisms.
-These findings offer guidance for selecting appropriate model architectures in resource-constrained devices or scenarios aligned with Green AI \cite{schwartz2020green} principles, which emphasize energy-efficient and environmentally sustainable AI development \cite{schwartz2020green}.
-Moreover, our results provide quantitative reference data for enterprises and developers to make more rational and efficient attention mechanism choices in model training and deployment, taking into account training cost, hardware resource usage, and environmental sustainability.
+Our experimental results reveal significant differences in training efficiency and energy consumption across attention mechanisms.
+These findings offer practical guidance for selecting appropriate architectures in resource-constrained environments, in line with Green AI principles \cite{schwartz2020green}, which advocate for energy-efficient and environmentally sustainable AI development.
+Furthermore, our results provide quantitative reference data to help enterprises and developers make informed decisions when choosing attention mechanisms, considering training cost, and their available hardware infrastructure.